-A Staph infection can be tricky to spot because it can look similar to acne.
-The difference lies in that Staph quickly becomes incredibly inflamed and there isn’t an obvious border where one lesion ends and another begins.
+Early stage staph infection symptoms can often look similar to acne, making it difficult for some people to recognize the difference.
+The difference lies in the fact that Staph quickly becomes incredibly inflamed, and there isn’t an obvious border where one lesion ends and another begins.

-Getting this checked out early is of the utmost importance because if the most virulent strains of Staph infect the blood somehow (via cuts or food poisoning), symptoms will be more severe and require immediate medical attention.
 For these reasons, never extract or squeeze pimples or boils as they can become infected with the Staph bacteria and it will spread rapidly.
-The more critical symptoms include but are not limited to; fever, chills, pain in the abdomen or on the skin, blisters, impetigo, redness, diarrhea, nausea, and swollen sores that ooze pus.
+The more critical symptoms include but are not limited to fever, chills, pain in the abdomen or on the skin, blisters, impetigo, redness, diarrhea, nausea, and swollen sores that ooze pus.

 Ever notice how sometimes your cheeks flare up bright red when you’re blushing or eating spicy food?
 Or maybe nothing even happened and your cheeks are still rosy as a ripe tomato.
 Maybe it’s really humid and your skin has decided to look hot and aggravated, even though you’ve been inside in a temperature controlled environment all day.